elhadjibarry/aws-cloudfront-multiple-origins/README.md

 ### 1.4 Deployment

 You can deploy the CloudFormation stack by using the AWS Management Console or running the following AWS CLI command.
-You will need to deploy the stack in two different regions to test the failover origin with Cloudfront.
-We use us-east-1 and eu-west-1 in our example, but you can choose your region of preference.
+You will need to deploy the stack in two different regions to test the failover handling with Cloudfront.
+We use us-east-1 and eu-west-1 in our example, but you can choose your regions of preference.

 ```sh
 aws cloudformation create-stack \